-Unreliability of Horizontal Gaze Nystagmus test during DUI stop
+Unreliability of Horizontal Gaze Nystagmus test during a DUI investigation

-This article discusses Unreliability of Horizontal Gaze Nystagmus test during DUI stop.
+This article discusses the Unreliability of the Horizontal Gaze Nystagmus test during a DUI investigation.
 Click on the links below to go directly to your topic of interest.

 HGN: HORIZONTAL GAZE NYSTAGMUS